 Kissa Nikai

-Kissa Nikai, which means “cafe on the second floor,” is named after its location on the second floor of a pottery shop in a traditional Japanese house.
-The cafe is beloved for its nostalgic ambiance and vibrant cream soda drinks.
-Conveniently situated on the popular walking street of Yanaka Ginza, it’s also not too far from Ueno Park.
+Kissa Nikai means “cafe on the second floor,” and is on the second story of a pottery shop in a traditional Japanese house.
+Customers love the cafe for its nostalgic ambiance and vibrant cream soda drinks.
+Take time for a coffee break on the popular walking street of Yanaka Ginza.

 Address: 6-3-8 Yanaka